Perspective | Trump did far worse in the election than we should have expected

 In 1968, Nixon barely squeaked out a win against Herbert Humphrey.
 By 1972, North Vietnam’s Easter Offensive made it especially clear that the United States was losing the Vietnam War.
 Domestically, the country faced economic difficulties and a rising unemployment rate.
 But by goosing people’s fear of George McGovern’s leftism, Nixon prevailed by 23 percentage points, garnering far more new voters than the ones George Wallace ceded to him when he ended his presidential ambitions.

 We don’t have a precise precedent for an election during a pandemic.
 Some Democrats who feel disheartened by last week’s vote bitterly suggested that, without the coronavirus, Trump would have swept — implying that Biden’s win was totally unrevealing, like when a bad sports team escapes a defeat because of the sudden onset of inclement weather.
 History suggests the opposite.
 Voters tend not to punish politicians who have deaths on their watch, such as Bush or William McKinley — as they seem not to have punished Trump for mishandling the pandemic.
 Whether or not it’s logical, a natural disaster can create sympathy for the man in charge.
 In August 1900, the Great Galveston hurricane — often considered the nation’s worst natural disaster — killed about 10,000 people across states from Texas to New York and wrought $1 billion in damage in today’s dollars.
 Americans rightly blamed the government’s Weather Bureau, now the National Weather Service, for playing down the risk — yet they handily reelected McKinley a few months later.
-In the disaster’s epicenter, Texans reelected their senator.
+Actually, an early Associated Press analysis suggests Trump did better than his average this year in American counties recently hit by coronavirus outbreaks.

 A citizen drive to help Lincoln’s 1864 campaign amid the Civil War — think of it as Lincoln’s Lincoln Project — made the psychology here explicit.
 It used the slogan, “Don’t change horses in the middle of a stream.”
 In the summer of 1864, ahead of the election, nearly 70,000 men died in Lincoln’s military campaigns.
 The opposing party ran on a platform to end the war that was killing people’s friends and family members.
 Their candidate was demolished, losing the popular vote by 10 points.

-Note: Correction: An earlier version of this piece incorrectly suggested that Texans voted for their senator after the 1900 Galveston hurricane.
-Senators were selected by the state legislature at the time.